EtiennePerot/safe-code-execution/docs/setup.md

 * **Auto Install**: Whether to automatically download and install gVisor if not present in the container.
   * If not installed, gVisor will be automatically installed in `/tmp`.
   * Useful for convenience, but should be disabled for production setups.
+* **Debug**: Whether to produce debug logs.
+  * This should never be enabled in production setups as it produces a lot of information that isn't necessary for regular use.
+  * **When filing a bug report**, please enable this valve, then reproduce the issue in a new chat session, then download the chat log (triple-dot menu → `Download` → `Export chat (.json)`) and attach it to the bug report.

 ## Optional: Pre-install gVisor